elves/elvish/NEXT-RELEASE.md

 New features in the language:

+-   Two new wildcard modifiers, `type:dir` and `type:regular` are added for matching only directories and regular files.

 -   The printing of floating-point numbers has been tweaked to feel much more natural ([#811](https://b.elv.sh/811)).